mcorbe/talemo/README.md

 ## Development Setup with Docker Compose

 This project uses Docker Compose to set up a development environment with all the necessary services, including PostgreSQL with pgvector extension for vector similarity search.
+Each service runs in its own container for better isolation and scalability.

 ### Prerequisites